fluid-queue/fluid-queue/CONTRIBUTING.md

 In either case, remember that the commit itself shows the line-by-line changes, so while we request your commit messages be accurate and complete, they don't need to be _verbose_.

+## Git Workflow

+We generally follow the gitflow workflow for this project.
+This means a couple things:

+1. We develop against the `develop` branch primarily.
+New features and non-urgent bugfixes should be branched from `develop` and PRs should be opened against it.
+The project maintainers will decide when a release is ready and start a `release` branch to prepare the release, which will be merged into `main` and a tag created.
+2. Branch naming is important, as it makes it clear what kind of work is happening and whether a branch is based on `main` or `develop`.
+3. Any changes that are based on `main` need to be backported to `develop` as well.

 ### Branch Naming

 Branch names within the repository should consist of two parts: `tag/branch-name`.
 The tag should be a brief description of the type of work being done, and the name should be a concise description of the work being done.
 Tags should be a single word; names may be multiple words, separated by spaces.
 Starting the branch name with a tag helps to more quickly understand the purpose of a branch.